vszakats/hb/docs/contribs.md

 ## hbmysql

-Harbour MariaDB/MySQL client API wrappers and helper classes.
+MariaDB/MySQL client API bindings and helper classes for Harbour.
 Includes a `dbf2mysql.prg` utility to convert `.dbf` files into MariaDB/MySQL tables.

 ## hbmzip

-Harbour wrappers for the minizip API, allowing to read and write `.zip` files.
+Minizip API bindings for Harbour, allowing to read and write `.zip` files.

 ## hbnf